Terms and Conditions

 If an invoice is not settled when due, Simonsen Vogt Wiig may:

-- Set off against any amounts in the client account, when this is otherwise permitted by current regulations.
+- set off against any amounts in the client account, when this is otherwise permitted by current regulations.

 External assistance (experts, appraisers, medical reports etc.) will be invoiced to you directly or via ourselves, unless otherwise agreed specifically.
-Such outlays must generally be paid in advance.
+Such expenses must generally be paid in advance.
 We do not operate with any mark-up for administration of external assistants, as this is posted as ordinary use of time.

 6. Engagement of advisers outside Simonsen Vogt Wiig

 In connection with some assignments it may be necessary or advisable to engage other advisers outside Simonsen Vogt Wiig, e.g. auditing or legal assistance in other countries.
 Simonsen Vogt Wiig will discuss this with the client when the situation arises, including who is to be engaged.
 The client will himself have the status of client vis-à-vis such advisers external to Simonsen Vogt Wiig, which includes being liable for their remuneration, even if these for practical reasons address their invoices to Simonsen Vogt Wiig.
 Such advisers external to Simonsen Vogt Wiig shall themselves be responsible to their clients, and Simonsen Vogt Wiig thus accepts no liability for them.

 We reserve the right to demand advance payment of our fees, expenses and other costs.
 Such advance payment will be placed in our client account, treated as client funds, and cannot – without instructions from the client – be used for anything other than coverage of our invoices.
 In the event of failure to make advance payment where it is required, we reserve the right to resign the engagement or stop our work on the case.